LordMike/MBW.BlueRiiot2MQTT/README.md

 # Features

+* Creates binary sensors indicating issues with this service, or the BlueRiiot webservice
 * Creates sensors for each pool in Blue Riiot
   * Tracks the latest measurements for pH, temperature, Cyanuric Acid and Alkalinity
   * Tracks warning / danger levels for the measurements